 and innovative utilization of urban resources.International designers and architects will develop projects for all three areas especially for the Biennale.
 The topics and

 the terms associated with them will be presented around the central objects by means of additional projects and extensive

 CityFactory: DemonstratorsDemonstrators, which were discovered together with the Vienna Business Agency and its creative center departure through a

 call for proposals (https://viennabusinessagency.at/news/werde-teil-der-vienna-biennale-2017-216/) and which will be curated and supervised by IDRV, will be working on these three topics directly within the confines of

 the city.
 Demonstrators are prototypical experimental arrangements in urban space that contend with sustainable fields of

 work in the creative industries.
 They correspond to the core topics of the exhibition City Factory: New Work.
 New Design and will be located in the MAK exhibition accordingly.

-The City Factory office hourStarting this year, the City Factory office hour will take place on the last Tuesday of the month.
-The MAK Design Space will
+The City Factory office hourStarting this year, the City Factory office hour took place on the last Tuesday of the month.
+The MAK Design Space will continue

 A project as part of the partnership between the MAK and the Vienna Business Agency, creative center departure.